SadarSSI/Python-Renamer/README.md

 - / my_folder / file1.xxx
 - / my_folder / file2.xxx

-Il est aussi possible de move vers le répertoire parent si un dossier ne contient qu'un seul fichier (voir les paramètres)

-Par défaut le script log les informations des fichiers et dossiers renommés

-Tout fonctionne sous linux, si vous le voulez avec windows changer     simplement le path du fichier de log :
+It is also possible to move to the parent directory if a folder contains only one file (see parameters)

+By default the script log the information of renamed files and folders.
+Everything works under linux, if you want it with windows simply change the path of the log file:

 - LOG_FILE = "/var/log/rname.log"